 Long-distance relationships fail for several reasons.
 But there are ways to work around most of them.

 Long-distance relationships fail for many different reasons.
-In a lot of cases, the lack of touch and physical intimacy can be too much to bear.
+In a lot of cases, the lack of physical intimacy can be too much to bear.
 Sometimes it can be as simple as a couple deciding that they are not a match.
-But I wouldn’t say it’s a fail.
+But I wouldn’t say it’s a failure.

 In this article will take a look at the main reasons why long-distance relationships fail.
 We’ll see how a few fundamental things can make or break your relationship.